-In the Bergsagel lab we are interested in the molecular pathogenesis of multiple myeloma, a cancer of bone marrow plasma cells.
-We believe that the disease is best understood by comparing the biology of malignant plasma cells to normal plasma cell differentiation.
-The normal sequence of developmental genetic rearrangements that characterize normal plasma cells contribute to the genetic complexity of myeloma.
-To a large extent the important biologic factors that govern normal plasma cells also govern the malignant plasma cells in myeloma.
-We identify genetic mutations in patients with multiple myeloma, and seek to understand their biologic significance using in vitro cell line models, and in vivo in genetically engineered murine models.
+Dr. Bergsagel's research team at Mayo Clinic is comparing the biology of malignant plasma cells to normal plasma cell differentiation.
+The sequence of developmental genetic rearrangements that characterize normal plasma cells contributes to the genetic complexity of multiple myeloma.
+To a large extent, the important biological factors that govern normal plasma cells also govern the malignant plasma cells in myeloma.

 The Cancer Genetics Laboratory hopes to gain a better understanding of the biological significance of genetic mutations in people with multiple myeloma by using in vitro cell line models along with genetically engineered murine models in vivo.

 Through several research projects led by Dr. Bergsagel, the Cancer Genetics Laboratory is investigating the development of multiple myeloma and related conditions, such as Waldenstrom macroglobulinemia and monoclonal gammopathy of undetermined significance (MGUS).
 The lab's research on oncogene activation, genetic mutations and gene-expression profiling is helping better characterize disease progression in multiple myeloma and other bone marrow and blood disorders, which ultimately could lead to better treatment options.